OpenFogStack/matterHub/README.md

 At this point you should have:

-- configured the ESP32 setup
+- Configured the ESP32 setup
-- been able to build the sources for the ESP32
+- Been able to build the sources for the ESP32
-- start the demo
+- Start the demo
-- created and configured the hiveMQ Account
+- Created and configured the hiveMQ Account
-- created and configured the Bosch IoT Account
+- Created and configured the Bosch IoT Account
-- been able to build and run the server
+- Been able to build and run the server

 Congratulation, we can get started now.

 ## Demo time

 ### A simple Use-case

 If not already happened:
 Build and start the server:

 ```bash